 Many dance shoes have suede soles for flexibility that can accumulate a great deal of dirt and wax.
 The soles can be cleaned by using a suede brush after every wearing.
 The suede nap should be brushed in one direction until the soil is removed and the nap has returned.

 Canvas dance shoes can be placed in a mesh bag like one from Diamond Laundry and washed in the washer on a gentle cycle in cool water.
 Allow them air dry.
 You may need to stuff them with white tissue paper to help them retain their shape.

-Leather shoes should be cleaned with leather cleaner or a good saddle soap.
+Leather shoes should be cleaned with a leather cleaner or good saddle soap.
 Patent leather shoes can be cleaned by spraying window cleaner on a white cloth and wiping down the shoes.